Start your own business with 5 Steps

 Marketing your brand or product will include different aspects of manufacturing, promoting and selling products to the customers.
 Promotion is a key element in putting across the benefits of your product or service to the customers.

-You can follow these five steps by yourself for not a lot of money.
+You can follow these five steps with not a lot of money.
 It’s a fantastic way to test the viability of your small business before throwing all your time and money into an unproven idea.